 You can browse the list of gigs and choose the ones that are of the most interest to you.
 These can take anywhere from a few minutes to a couple of hours, and you can earn $3 up to $100 per gig.

-The GigWalk app links to your PayPal, so each time you finish a job and your work is approved, you’ll receive a direct payment.
+The GigWalk app links to your PayPal, so each time you finish a micro task and your work is approved, you’ll receive a direct payment.

 AppJobber is a crowdsourcing site that provides a fast and cost-effective way to collect commercial data.
 As a worker on the platform, you’ll be asked to complete microtasks on your smartphone.